 If you’re new to hiking check out the 10 Essentials guide to prep for a day out on the trails.

 South Llano River State Park feels a bit off of the beaten path because it didn’t feel crowded, or too popular.
-In February it probably feels a little different, than say, spring/summer, but the expansive landscapes, and visual distractions at every turn make this place a park worth visiting.
+In February it probably feels a little different, then say, spring/summer, but the expansive landscapes and visual distractions at every turn make this place a park worth visiting.